nzesalem/lastus/README.md

 echo $user->status; // This returns `active`
 ```

 You can get the status code whenever you need it.
-For example, status strings will not work if try to perform raw queries with them.
+For example, status strings will not work if you try to perform raw queries with them.
 So, in those cases you need the status codes instead:

 ```php
 $now = Carbon::now();